niklaushirt/aiops-install_2.1_public/README.md

 ### Create K8s Observers

-For each DemoApp (bookinfo, kubetoy, sock-shop) create observer:
+For each DemoApp (bookinfo, kubetoy) create observer:

 * Administration --> Topology Management --> ObserverJobs Configure --> Add new Job / Kubernetes"
 * Terminated Pods: true
 * Correlate: true
 * Namespace: <The one for the app>
 * Time interval: Once

+> Note you might want to create manual Topology for sock-shop
+>
+> Launch `./demo/maintenance.sh` and select option `11`

 ### Create Match Tokens Rules